The PCB Fabrication Process—What Every Design Engineer Needs To Know, Part 2

 The goal of these two articles is to familiarize designers and design engineers enough with what happens during PCB manufacturing so that they have a working understanding of the various steps of the fabrication process.
 This, in turn, will enable them to provide the correct information needed by the fabricator to ensure that the board they have designed will be the board that comes out of the manufacturing cycle.

 Lamination is the point in the PCB fabrication process where all of the inner layers, prepreg and foil are assembled into a stack that is pressed and heated to create the final multilayer PCB.

 Note: To review, prepreg is the fiberglass cloth that has been saturated with resin that is not finally cured.
-The resin in the prepreg will melt during lamination and serve as the “glue” that bonds all the layers to one another.
+The resin in the prepreg will melt during the PCB lamination process and serve as the “glue” that bonds all the layers to one another.
 This resin is the same used in the laminate (sometimes, prepreg is referred to as ‘B stage’).
 After lamination, the prepreg and laminate look the same since they are both the same resin system.